Blood in semen

 Your doctor may take your blood pressure and ask for samples of urine or semen.
 They may refer you to a urologist if they think further investigations are needed.
 Other investigations may include blood tests, imaging using ultrasound or MRI, and cystoscopy.

-Treatment of blood in your semen
+How is blood in your semen treated?

 Treatment for haematospermia depends on the underlying cause.
 If it’s due to infection, the right antibiotics or other treatment should fix it.